Select Page

 Classes II, III, & IV

 This course emphasizes core historical thinking skills while covering a wide range of topical global content.
-Students will explore human stories from the distant and near past and will trace their impacts on the present, engaging with primary and secondary source material and utilizing these texts to make cogent historical arguments.
+Students will explore human stories from the distant and near past and trace their impacts on the present, engaging with primary and secondary source material and utilizing these texts to make cogent historical arguments.
 This course encourages critical analysis and the asking of generative questions about point of view, causality, comparison, change, and continuity.
 This practice in inquiry will culminate in a month-long research project on a topic of each student’s choosing.

 United States History